- First block mined at 11PM EST, 18th January 2014

 |PrivateSend||.001 DASH||Per 10 rounds of mixing (average)|

 As an example, a standard and relatively simple transaction on the Dash network with one input, one output and a possible change address typically fits in the range of 200 - 400 bytes.
-Assuming a price of US$800 per DASH, the fee falls in the range of $0.0015 - $0.0030, or well under half a cent.
-Processing the transaction using InstantSend at the same price would add $0.08 or eight cents to the transaction.
+Assuming a price of US$100 per DASH, the fee falls in the range of $0.0002 - $0.0004, or 1/50th of a cent.
+Processing a simple transaction using InstantSend at the same price is free of charge, while more complex InstantSend transactions may cost around 1-2 cents per transaction, depending on the number of inputs.
 These fees apply regardless of the Dash or dollar value of the transaction itself.

 Included below is our current work on Evolution, that adds many components such as: